Printer Friendly PDF

 Tips for Prevention

-Doctors aren’t sure what causes most cases of thyroid cancer, so there’s no prevention.
-Those with an inherited gene mutation for familial medullary thyroid cancer may choose to have the thyroid removed to prevent a future thyroid cancer.
+Doctors aren’t sure what causes most cases of thyroid cancer so there’s no prevention.
+Those with an inherited gene mutation for familial medullary thyroid carcinoma may choose to have the thyroid removed to prevent a future thyroid cancer.
+Genetic counseling and testing for the gene is available.

 Source: American Cancer Society, National Cancer Institute, and Texas Cancer Registry